X-PLUG/ChatPLUG/README.md

 # ChatPLUG

-This is the repo for the ChatPLUG project, which aims to build and share a Chinese open-domain dialogue system.
+This is the repo for the ChatPLUG project, which aims to build and share a Chinese open-domain dialogue system. 👏👏👏You can try (Role-Play-Chat)[https://modelscope.cn/studios/damo/role_play_chat/summary] based on ChatPLUG in Mass-Innovation-Studio Now!

 ## Overview